-I recently started dating a guy and at first sex was amazing and we never had any problems.
+I recently started dating a guy and at first, the sex was amazing and we never had any problems.
 But now sometimes when we are having sex there is now the fear of poop.
-I’ve never had this issue before so I read all the blogs and advice I could started a whole new diet with high fibers and more conscious of the sugars and fatty food that I eat and began to exercise a lot more.
+I’ve never had this issue before so I read all the blogs and advice.
+I could start a whole new diet with high fibers and be more conscious of the sugars and fatty food that I eat and began to exercise a lot more.
 Yet there is still a problem with the changes it still occurs I’m not sure what I’m doing wrong or what else I could change to help this now constant fear that it can happen.

 Every gay man I know shares your fear of poop.
 So many queer sex lives are ruined or simply abandoned because of this fear.
-And know where it comes from: before I came out, I heard countless crude jokes about gay men and every one involved poop.
+And I know where it comes from: before I came out, I heard countless crude jokes about gay men, and every one of them involved poop.
 When I came out to friends, one told me, “Do what you want, man, but I don’t want a dirty dick.”
-The night I told my parents, my father said, “It’s poop, Alex.
+The night I told the truth to my parents, my father said, “It’s poop, Alex.
 That’s all gay sex is.
 Poop.”
 I’ve never felt so ashamed.
 That memory still makes me cringe.

 But douching isn’t like clockwork, because the body isn’t a machine.
 Douching doesn’t work every time.
 A high-fiber diet doesn’t always result in an easy-to-clean butt.
 Anti-diarrhea pills, which many gay men take before sex to stop the body’s process of digestion, only work about 75% of the time for me, and some say it’s less.
 And this inconsistency drives us insane.
 Why won’t our bodies just behave?